0xmoei/Airchain-testnet/README.md

 >
 > Copy Paste the entire code below in the terminal
 >
-> We use vps so our user is root but if you use wsl you need to change user
+> We use root user of vps but if you use wsl or a custom user you must change user by replacing `root` in the code
 ```console
 sudo tee /etc/systemd/system/rolld.service > /dev/null << EOF
 [Unit]